-- Slice the cold butter into cubes and cut it into the flour using a pastry cutter.
+- Slice the cold butter into cubes and cut it into the flour using a pastry cutter or dough blender.
 Continue cutting through until the pieces of butter are about the size of a pea.

 - Add the egg yolk to the flour and butter and begin working it in with your hands.

 - Continue to mend the dough together until it begins to take shape.
-Careful not to over mix the dough.
+Be careful not to over-mix the dough.

-- Remove the butter from the refrigerator and divide it into 8 equal pieces.
+- Remove the dough from the refrigerator and divide it into 8 equal pieces.

-- Take one piece at a time and roll it out to a circle 12 inches in diameter.
+- Take one piece at a time and roll it out to a circle 12 inches in diameter using a rolling pin.

-- Tightly roll each rugalech starting from the wider end.
+- Tightly roll each rugelach starting from the wider end.

-- Place the rugalech onto a baking sheet lined with parchment paper and bake at 360 degrees Fahrenheit for 15-20 minutes or unit golden brown.
+- Place the rugelach onto a baking sheet lined with parchment paper and bake at 360 degrees Fahrenheit for 15-20 minutes or unit golden brown.

-- Once they are cooled to room temperate roll them in powdered sugar.
+- Once they are cooled to room temperature, generously dust them in powdered sugar.